etclabscore/core-geth/docs/tutorials/private-network.md

 replace the displayed IP address information (most probably `[::]`) with your externally accessible IP to get the actual `enode` URL.

+!!!
+Note

-*Note: You could also use a full-fledged `geth` node as a bootnode, but it's the less recommended way.*
+    You could also use a full-fledged `geth` node as a bootnode, but it's the less recommended way.

 #### Starting up your member nodes